 This rule of thumb also applies to a collection of pictures, as in a gallery wall.

 When working with several frames, the center of the picture grouping (rather than the center of any one picture) should hit the 57-inch level on the wall.
 Say, for example, you want to display four five-inch-tall pictures mounted vertically with four inches of wall space between each one.
 You’d measure the top edge of the top frame to the bottom edge of the bottom frame for a total height of 32 inches.
 Half the gallery height—which is 16 inches—should lie above the 57-inch level, and the other half should lie below it.
 Avoid making mistakes in the arrangement of a gallery wall by laying out a template with cut-to-size paper affixed to the wall with tape.

 That said, it’s not a hard and fast rule for every scenario.
 If furnishings like a high-back chair or roll-top desk partially cover art centered 57 inches up the wall, adjust accordingly.
 Here, it’s better to distance bottom ledge of the picture frame six to eight inches from the top of the accent.

-Ready, set, mount.
-Ensure that your project won’t come crashing down from its new height later on by selecting wall-mounting hardware—such as a standard picture-hanging nail, adhesive-backed 3M Command Sawtooth Picture Hanger, or tool-free High & Mighty™ wall hanger—based on the weight of your frame.
-Then, follow manufacturer instructions to install and check your work with a level to perfectly hang your photo for all to see.
+Ensure that your project won’t come crashing down from its new height later on by selecting wall-mounting hardware—such as a standard picture-hanging nails (available on Amazon) or adhesive-backed 3M Command Sawtooth Picture Hangers (available on The Home Depot).
+Follow manufacturer instructions to install and check your work with a level to perfectly hang your photo for all to see.